MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ![Source table with hash column](/fabric/data-factory/media/slowly-changing-dimension-type-two/hash-column-in-source-table.png)

-Once you've loaded your Dimension table, to simplify the process you can have an aggregated view of the table that just contains the count of records in the table by the Hash field.
+Once you've loaded your Dimension table, create a reference of this query by either right clicking the query in the queries pane or in the diagram view and select the option to reference.
+Rename this new query to **AggregatedDimHash**.
+In this new query you can aggregate the count of records in the table by the Hash field.
 To do so, go to the Home tab in the ribbon and select the Group by option within the Transform group.
 Within the dialog, make sure to group by the Hash column and select the Operation for the new Count column to be Count rows.

 ![Aggregate a count column by using the Hash column from the Dimension table](/fabric/data-factory/media/slowly-changing-dimension-type-two/aggregate-count-by-hash-dimension.png)